wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 ---
 title: "Plugin: UserInterface"
-description: "The Session Kit when used in a web application utilizes a UserInterface plugin to provide user interactivity."
+description: "When used in a web application, the Session Kit utilizes a UserInterface plugin to provide user interactivity."
 category: SessionKit
 published: true
 order: 999
-requiresReview: true
 ---

 # UserInterface

-An instance of a `UserInterface` is required for the [SessionKit](/docs/session-kit/session-kit-factory) and is responsible for rendering out information to the end user and facilitating interaction when required.
-The [SessionKit](/docs/session-kit/session-kit-factory) does this by exporting an interface named `UserInterface`, which defines the patterns used for interactions during the [Login](/docs/session-kit/login) and [Transact](/docs/session-kit/transact) method calls.
+An instance of a `UserInterface` is required for the [SessionKit](/docs/sessionkit/session-kit-factory) and is responsible for rendering out information to the end user and facilitating interactions when required.
+The [SessionKit](/docs/sessionkit/session-kit-factory) does this by exporting an interface named `UserInterface`, which defines the patterns used for interactions during the [Login](/docs/sessionkit/login) and [Transact](/docs/sessionkit/transact) method calls.

 ## Usage

-A typical developer will never make calls directly against the `UserInterface`, with the exception being developers who:
+A typical developer will never make calls directly against the `UserInterface`, with the exception of developers who:

-1. Create any type of [Plugin](#), such as [LoginPlugin](/docs/session-kit/plugin-login), [TransactPlugin](/docs/session-kit/plugin-transact), or [WalletPlugin](/docs/session-kit/plugin-wallet) packages
+1. Create any type of [Plugin](#), such as a [LoginPlugin](/docs/sessionkit/plugin-login), [TransactPlugin](/docs/sessionkit/plugin-transact), or [WalletPlugin](/docs/sessionkit/plugin-wallet) package.
-2. Create a custom `UserInterface` instance for inclusion in the [SessionKit](/docs/session-kit/session-kit-factory)
+2. Create a custom `UserInterface` instance for inclusion in the [SessionKit](/docs/sessionkit/session-kit-factory).

-All developers who are building interactive applications will however be required to include an instance of a `UserInterface` to the [SessionKit](/docs/session-kit/session-kit-factory) during instantiation, an example of which is below:
+All developers who are building interactive applications, however, will be required to include an instance of a `UserInterface` to the [SessionKit](/docs/sessionkit/session-kit-factory) during instantiation, an example of which is below:

 ```ts
 import { SessionKit } from "@wharfkit/session"